-1. Section 3 Causing explosion likely to endanger property 2.
-Section 4 Attempt to cause explosion or making or keeping explosive with intent to endanger property Penal Code (Cap.
-224) 3.
+Offence Description Explosive Substances Act 1924 1.
+Section 3 Causing explosion likely to endanger property 2.
+Section 4 Attempt to cause explosion or making or keeping explosive with intent to endanger property Penal Code 1871 3.
 Section 426 Mischief 4.
-Section 427 Mischief causing damage of \$500 or above 5.
-Section 430A Mischief affecting railway engine, train, etc. 6.
+Section 427 Mischief causing disruption to key service, etc. 5.
+Section 430A (as in force before 1 January 2020) Mischief affecting railway engine, train, etc. 6.
 Section 435 Mischief by fire or explosive substance with intent to cause damage 7.
 Section 436 Mischief by fire or explosive substance with intent to destroy a house, etc. 8.
 Section 437 Mischief with intent to destroy or make unsafe a decked vessel or a vessel of 20 tons burden 9.
 Section 438 Mischief described in section 437 when committed by fire or any explosive substance 10.
 Section 439 Intentionally running vessel aground or ashore with intent to commit theft, etc. 11.
 Section 440 Mischief committed after preparation made for causing death or hurt.